Mastering Kayak Transport: Expert Tips for Every Terrain

 Hills can be a real challenge when transporting your fishing kayak, especially if you are kayaking alone.
 To overcome this challenge, look for a kayak cart that has a ratcheting system that allows you to secure the kayak to the cart.
 This will help prevent the kayak from rolling back down the hill.

 If you are kayak fishing in area with steep hills, consider using a cart with larger wheels.
-These carts will provide more stability and make it easier to transport your pedal kayak up and down the hill.
-For those with modular fishing kayaks, you might find it easier to transport sections separately on particularly steep terrain, then assemble at the water's edge.
+These carts will provide more stability and make it easier to transport your pedal fishing kayak up and down the hill.
+For those with modular kayaks, you might find it easier to transport sections separately on particularly steep terrain, then assemble at the water's edge - a major advantage of these apartment friendly kayaks that break down for easy handling.

 Grass

-Grass can also be a challenging terrain to transport your fishing kayak over, especially if the grass is wet or muddy.
-To overcome this challenge, look for a kayak cart that has a large platform that can provide more stability and help you to move your sit-on-top fishing kayak over the grass without getting stuck.
+Grass can also be a challenging terrain to transport your fishing kayak over, especially if the grass is wet or thick.
+The wheels of your kayak cart may get clogged with grass, making it difficult to move.
+To overcome this challenge, look for a cart with smooth wheels that won't collect grass and debris.

 Why Reel Yaks Modular Kayaks Solve This Problem